KKallidromitis/Contrastive-Neural-Processes/README.md

 # contr_np
-Code for paper "Contrastive Neural Processes for Time Series"
+Code for paper "Contrastive Neural Processes for Self-Supervised Learning"

 This folder includes the code for Contrastive Neural Processes and Baselines.
 Code has been modified accordingly to the needs of the project.
 Original sources are cited here: